Real Estate Law

 What laws govern real estate transactions?

-The laws governing real estate transactions can be divided into two categories.
+The laws governing real estate transactions can be divided into the following two categories:

 General legislation:

-• Constitution of the Grand-Duchy of Luxembourg (the “Constitution”)
+• Constitution of the Grand Duchy of Luxembourg (“Constitution”)

 • The Criminal Code

-• Law dated 16 May 1975 on the status of divided co-ownership
+• Law dated 16 May 1975 on the status of divided co-ownership, as amended

-• Regulation dated 3 September 1985 regarding the selling of floor-plan buildings (immeuble en l’état futur d’achèvement)
+• Regulation dated 3 September 1985 regarding the selling of floor-plan buildings (Immeuble en l’état futur d’achèvement), as amended

 What is the land registration system?

-There are three public authorities involved in the Luxembourgish land registration system:
+There are three public authorities involved in the Luxembourg land registration system:

 • Public notaries

-• The Luxembourg land tax registry (Administration de l’Enregistrement et des domaines or AED)
+• The Luxembourg land tax registry (Administration de l’enregistrement, des domaines et de la TVA (AED)

-• The cadastral authority (Administration du cadastre et de la topographie or ACT)
+• The cadastral authority (Administration du cadastre et de la topographie (ACT)

-• The sale of land property must be enacted before a public notary, who will carry out inquiries into the seller, the existence of mortgages, or any other charges on the property
+• The sale of land property must be conducted before a public notary, who will carry out inquiries into the seller, the existence of mortgages or any other charges on the property (including the preemptive right of public authorities, as the case may be) and will document the sale by a written deed of transfer (“notarial deed”).

-• The notarial deed will then be submitted to the AED for transcription
+• The notarial deed will then be submitted to the AED for registration and transcription purposes.

-• The relevant information (size of the land, geographic situations) are transmitted to the ACT for the registration in public records
+• Ownership and the relevant related information (size of the land, geographic situations) are then transmitted to the ACT for registration in public records.

 Which authority manages the registration of titles?

-Title registration is jointly handled by the following authorities:
+Title registration and transcription are jointly handled by the following authorities:

-• A subdivision of the AED, namely the mortgages office (Bureaux de la Conservation et des Hypothèques)
+• The AED, through its registration office and its mortgages office (Bureaux de la Conservation et des Hypothèques)

 • The ACT